shuaih7/FabricUI/README.md

-# QtUI
+# FabricUI
-UI design using PyQt5
+UI design using PyQt5 for fabric defect detection